tillbaum/pytiba/README.md

 __Video:__ Bridge_Sections: https://youtu.be/n2K7Ex94knA, Developed View of Walls: https://youtu.be/dLOM2APDQpQ)

 ### Schedule csv-Export
-Exports selected Schedules to csv-files and combine them in one Excel file.
+Exports selected Schedules to csv-files and imports them in one Excel Workbook file.
 __Video:__ (https://youtu.be/6-b6gVSqS5E)

 ### Family Folder, Project Folder
 Just a link to your important Revit Content Folders.
-Open a folder in Windows Explorer.
+Opens a folder in Windows Explorer.
 Pressing Shift + Click lets you choose the Folder in your File System.
 ### SaveAs
 Adds the missing SaveAs Button.
 Can be added to the Quick Launch Toolbar.